php-ru/symfony-docs-ru/routing/external_resources.rst

 In this example, the names of the routes will be ``blog_index`` and ``blog_post``.

-.. versionadded:: 4.1
-    The option to prefix route names in YAML, XML and PHP files was introduced in Symfony 4.1.
-Previously only the ``@Route()`` annotation supported this feature.

 Adding a Host Requirement to Imported Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~